kjendrzyca/do-or-do-not/README.md

 ## Available Scripts

-In the project directory, you can run:
+Following commands can be run in the project directory.

 ### `npm start`